Become an NPP Member

 There are rules of conduct and staff are present to enforce them.
 The Dixon Teen Center provides a safe environment for teens to build positive relationships and grow as well-rounded teens.
 The center relies heavily on local funding and donations.
 Visit the center afterschool, or browse their website at www.dixonteencenter.com for further information.

-The second 2014 NPP grant recipient is Dixon Family Services.
+Dixon Family Services received the other 2014 NPP grant.
 Funding in the amount of $5,000 was awarded to the organization to help purchase new office computers to replace the heavily used and very old PCs.

 Dixon Family Services is a private non-profit social services agency.
 They provide tools and resources to help community members become more successful in their lives.
 Some of these tools are education, counseling, case management, critical needs services, parenting classes, home visits, and referrals.